message/iata/AU.md

 - nationals of Australia between 12 and 17 years traveling with a fully vaccinated parent/guardian and arriving in Australian Capital Territory, New South Wales or Victoria.
 5. Passengers are not allowed to transit through Australia to New Zealand for more than 72 hours.
 - This does not apply to passengers with an exemption applied at <a href="https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form">https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form</a>
-6. Until 11:59, 22 December 2021, passengers could be subject to presenting a "Travel Declaration" form and present it at time of check-in.
+6. Passengers must have a "Travel Declaration" form and present it at time of check-in.
 The form can be found at <a href="https://covid19.homeaffairs.gov.au/australia-travel-declaration">https://covid19.homeaffairs.gov.au/australia-travel-declaration</a>
-7. Effective 12:00, 22 December 2021, passengers must have a "Travel Declaration" form and present it at time of check-in.
-The form can be found at <a href="https://covid19.homeaffairs.gov.au/australia-travel-declaration">https://covid19.homeaffairs.gov.au/australia-travel-declaration</a>
-8. Passengers could be subject to quarantine for 14 days at the first point of entry.
+7. Passengers could be subject to quarantine for 14 days at the first point of entry.
 Details can be found at <a href="https://www.australia.gov.au/states">https://www.australia.gov.au/states</a>
-9. Airline crew are subject to quarantine until their next flight.
+8. Airline crew are subject to quarantine until their next flight.
 Quarantine arrangements for airline crew are subject to respective state or territory requirements.
-10. Passengers transiting through Australia for 8 to 72 hours to a third country are subject to quarantine until their next flight.
+9. Passengers transiting through Australia for 8 to 72 hours to a third country are subject to quarantine until their next flight.
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.